zuozhenggh/learning-library/data-management-library/database/graph/graph-server-client/deploy-oci-marketplace-image/create-graph-user/create-graph-user.md

   *Notes:*
   - *The `IDENTIFIED BY` clause specifies the password (i.e whatever you replaced <specify_a_password> with)*
-  - *Since [20.3 the Graph Server uses database authentication](https://docs.oracle.com/en/database/oracle/oracle-database/20/spgdg/using-inmemory-analyst-oracle-database.html).
+  - *The Graph Server uses database authentication ([details](https://docs.oracle.com/en/database/oracle/oracle-database/20/spgdg/using-inmemory-analyst-oracle-database.html)).
 The user needs at least the graph_developer role.*

-## **STEP 2:** Enable SQLDevWeb for Customer_360
+## **STEP 2:** Enable SQL Developer Web for the new user

-1. Now provide SQLDevWeb access for this user.
+1. Now provide SQL Developer Web access for this user.
 See the [documentation](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/sql-developer-web.html#GUID-4B404CE3-C832-4089-B37A-ADE1036C7EEA) for details.

   First clear the previous text in the SQL Worksheet.